percona/k8spg-docs/docs/backups.md

 After setting these options in the *backup restore* configuration file, follow the standard restore instructions.

+!!! note

-**NOTE**: Make sure you have a backup that is older than your desired point in time.
+    Make sure you have a backup that is older than your desired point in time.
     You obviously can’t restore from a time where you do not have a backup.
     All relevant write-ahead log files must be successfully pushed before you make the restore.

 ## Delete a previously saved backup